IronNetCybersecurity/IronRadar-Integrations/EDR/sentinelone.md

 # SentinelOne Integration [Beta]

 ** Note: The threat intelligence feature for SentinelOne is not GA yet.
-If you want to enable this feature, reach out to your account team to have it enabled.
+If you want to enable this feature, reach out to your SentinelOne account team to have it enabled.

 ### Prep Python Env.